The Last Golden Eagle of England

 In England, long ago Golden Eagles were common here in the Lakelands.
 These huge birds of prey soared above the steep mountain tops hunting for rabbits, mountain hares, grouse and even sometimes foxes.

-After an absence of almost 200 years, in 1969, a pair of Golden Eagles migrated here and made their home in the English mountains.
+After an absence of almost 200 years, in 1969, a pair of golden eagles migrated here and made their home in the English mountains.
 Seen hunting above Haweswater, a remote and isolated lake.
 They became a popular tourist attraction, and an observation post was built close to their eyrie in Rigginsdale.
-From the viewpoint the eagles could be seen hunting, nest building and in a counting display known as a “sky dance”...
+From the viewpoint the eagles could be seen hunting, nest building and in a courting display known as a “sky dance”...
 But then sadly, due to natural causes the female died in 2004 and the male was now alone.

 Here I’m painting the fine details of the soft light and shadows created by the growth patterns and details of the beak.